Sweet Bread Recipe – Basic Sweet Yeast Dough

 - Then, brush with a beaten egg yolk and sprinkle liberally with sesame seeds (pic 15) or poppy seeds (optional).

 - Bake in a preheated to 350F oven for about 30-35 minutes or until the top is evenly golden brown in color.
 Another way to ensure that the sweet bread is baked through is to insert an instant-read thermometer into the middle.
 It should register 195F when the bread is ready.

 - Remove from the oven and allow to cool completely before cutting or serving.

 How to store this bread loaf?

-Wrap it tightly with plastic wrap or cut the sweet bread in half and store in a gallon-sized ziplock bag for up to a week.
+Wrap it tightly with plastic wrap or cut the sweet bread in half and store it in a gallon-sized ziplock bag for up to a week.
 If not planning to eat within a day or two, it is best to freeze it after tightly wrapping the bread loaf.

 To thaw, leave on the counter until completely thawed or microwave in 30-second intervals until it’s soft and no longer frozen.
 Or, place in a preheated to 350F oven for about 10 minutes for that fresh-out-of-the-oven taste.